Shashank1985/storage-engine/docs/concepts/lsm_architecture.md

 ## Data Flow (Write Path)
 1. A write request is received.
 2. The operation is recorded in the **WAL** for crash recovery.
+3. The key-value pair is pushed to the bloom filter.
-3. The key-value pair is pushed to the **Memtable** (a sorted container in memory).
+4. The key-value pair is pushed to the **Memtable** (a sorted container in memory).
-4. Once the Memtable reaches a pre-defined **size threshold** (default 4MB), it is flushed into a new persistent SSTable in Level 0 (L0).
+5. Once the Memtable reaches a pre-defined **size threshold** (default 4MB), it is flushed into a new persistent SSTable in Level 0 (L0).
+The memtable flush is done in 2 cases:
+    * Upon closing of the active collection to which you are writing the pairs
+    * Memtable reaches a certain size threshold.
-5. After the flush is complete, the WAL is truncated.
+6. After the flush is complete, the WAL is truncated.

 ## Data Flow (Read Path)
 LSM-Trees are write-optimized, making the read path more complicated compared to B-Trees.